 - Analytical procedures designed to identify unusual relationships and specific items.

-- Inquiries regarding resolutions adopted by the General Shareholders’ Meeting, Board of Directors, Committees, among others.
+- Inquiries regarding resolutions adopted by the General Shareholders’ Meeting, Board of Directors, Committees,

 - Inquiries with accounting personnel regarding accounting and financial matters.

 At the end of the procedures executed by the independent auditor or public accountant, a report is prepared stating the